Samsung Galaxy S21 Ultra to furnish cheaper Android phones with its incredible camera tech

 It seems not a single day goes by without some sweeping news around the Samsung Galaxy S21 series.
 The Samsung Galaxy S20 Ultra lacked the finesse of the Samsung Galaxy S21 Ultra, but it was no less a powerful phone.

 The Korean-giant refined the formula with the Samsung Galaxy S21 Ultra, and it's clearly paying dividends as other companies pine after the telephoto technology.
-All of this concerns the 100X Space Zoom feature, making use of the 10x lens, folded, innovative periscope lens, that lets users achieve extraordinary levels of magnification.
+It concerns the 100X Space Zoom feature, which makes use of the 10x lens, folded, innovative periscope lens, that lets users achieve extraordinary levels of magnification.

-- iPhone 13 won't get USB-C upgrade as Apple looks to a port-free future

 - Samsung Galaxy S21 FE is easy on the eye and the wallet in this first look